Sandyluuu/Sandyluuu/README.md

-- 👋 Hi, I’m Sandra
+- 👋 Hi, I’m Sandra, a Nutritionist 🍊 studying programming, Ruby on Rails to be specific 😶‍🌫️
-- 👀 I’m interested in Web desing
+- 👀 I’m interested in Web design
 - 🌱 I’m currently learning HTML, CSS, Ruby
 - 📫 How to reach me: sandra.campos@outlook.cl

+-

 <!---
 Sandyluuu/Sandyluuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.